 After 24 months, full employment rights are granted, and the employer must maintain the job.

-Communication with the employer and the HEE RGP Scheme Lead is crucial for addressing changes that may affect employment.
+Communication with the employer and the NHS England RGP Scheme Lead is crucial for addressing changes that may affect employment.

 In essence, the GP Retention Scheme provides a valuable support system for GPs contemplating departure, promoting professional and personal balance while contributing to the sustainability of primary care.